crcass/devpool/README.md

 ## Motivation

 This project was an exercise to build a larger-scale, full-stack React website.
 I wanted to use this as an opportunity to become more familiar with libraries and tools that are being used in modern React apps.

+## Design Process

+I started by focusing on getting the GitHub API working correctly with Redux-Sagas & Axios.
+Initially, the student data was stored in a JSON object for the sake of simplicity.
+Once the API calls were working correctly, I moved the student data from a JSON object to a MySQL table.

+I added the commenting feature and jobs listing next, and then worked on authentication.
+From there getting the student's side of the app was fairly simple, as many of the features work in a similiar way.
+I made sure to include the ability for new user's to be able to add their info to our database when they log in for the first time.
+This is essential for populating the user's GitHub repositories, comments, and posted/saved jobs.

+For styling, I wanted to keep it simple and functional.
+Everything is coded by hand and no libraries are used.
+The styling is very basic but functional.

 ## Known Issues